 - Plan my genealogy cruise presentations.
 Prepare my talks well in advance of Unlock the Past's 'Barrier Reef' cruise in March 2016.
 (You can get AUD$40 discount by quoting the code UTPC-WEB06 when you book any Unlock the Past cruise.)

 - Research the HUGILL family.
 My top priority is to find parents' names for Mary HUGILL (born c.1813, Hull, Yorkshire) and confirm that George HUGILL (born Hull, later of Stockton-on-Tees) was her brother.
 (Perhaps the wills and probate documents that I've ordered will help.)

-- Write about 52 ancestors in 52 weeks.
+- Write about my ancestors.
 Many of those posts (which I will put in Jottings, Journeys and Genealogy) will be quite brief initially, but I'll update them as my research progresses.
 Hopefully people who read them will contact me and help fill the gaps in my knowledge.

 Someone else is now taking over my '31st-of-the-month' time-slot, but watch for additions to my own blogs, which include UK / Australia Genealogy; Genealogy Leftovers; Queensland Genealogy; and Jottings, Journeys and Genealogy.